sravyakaranam/programming-challenge-main/README.md

 2. **Populate Database**

    ```
-   ( number of columns of population.csv, movements.csv must match number of columns in tables created )
+   ( number of columns of population.csv, and movements.csv must match number of columns in tables created )

    -- Load data into the population table
     LOAD DATA INFILE 'population.csv'